 What I do know is that until we’re willing to see this double bind for what it is, and take the necessary action to clear the conditioning we’ve internalised about where a woman’s value lies, we will never, ever break through that glass ceiling.

-That’s why we spend so much time here at the School of Visibility – in our classes and programs – uncovering and releasing unconscious beliefs.
+That’s why we spend so much time inside the School of Visibility uncovering and releasing unconscious beliefs.
 Beliefs you carry around about yourself.
 About other women.
 And about how much we’re all worth.
 Without this women simply cannot thrive and the sisterhood as a whole will continue to be less powerful than it could be.